Recombinant Interferon Alfa-2b

 This page contains brief information about recombinant interferon alfa-2b and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Recombinant interferon alfa-2b is approved to treat:

-- Hairy cell leukemia.
+- Hairy cell leukemia in adults.

 Recombinant interferon alfa-2b is also being studied in the treatment of other types of cancer and other conditions.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Recombinant Interferon Alfa-2b - A lay language summary of important information about this drug that may include the following:

 - what this drug is used for and how it is used,

 - what you should tell your doctor before using this drug,

 - what you should know about this drug before using it,